Particular/docs.particular.net/nservicebus/messaging/immutable-messages.md

 ## Classes with public setters, interfaces with only getters

 Using private setters is not supported by all serializers.
-An alternative is to have a class that contains public setters/getters so that any serializer can deserialize and make use of NServiceBus its support for [multiple inheritance and polymorphic dispatch](/nservicebus/messaging/messages-as-interfaces.md).
-Interfaces are used only by message handlers and classes only to create the message and pass it to `Send` or `Publish`.
+An alternative is to make use of NServiceBus' support for [multiple inheritance and polymorphic dispatch](/nservicebus/messaging/messages-as-interfaces.md).
+In this case, a message contract is defined through an interface containing getters only, which is used by the message handler.
+An implementation of the message contract, which exposes public setters is used to create the message and pass it to `Send` or `Publish`.

 Note: Not all transport configurations support polymorphic dispatch.